Rosenverse

 Key Insights

-• Nearly 60% of HubSpot's UX hires came through employee referrals, reinforcing homogeneity and limiting diversity.
+• Nearly 60% of HubSpot's UX hires came from employee referrals, which reinforces sameness and reduces diversity.

 Notable Quotes